raspberrypilearning/scratch-olympics-hurdler/worksheet.md

 	![script](images/greenflag3.png)

 1. The character should jump when the space bar is pressed.
-The first thing that happends is the `jumping` variable should be set to `True`.
+The first thing that happens is the `jumping` variable should be set to `True`.
 Then the costume can be changed to `jump-1` and the character can glide upwards.
 Then the costume can be changed to `jump-2` and the character can glide back down again.
 Finally the `jumping` variable can be returned to `False` to indicate that the jumping animation has finished.

 	``` scratch
 	when [space v]key pressed